build-on-aws/content/posts/cicd-for-ios-app/index.md

 ## Your macOS Machine

-Using on-premised and self-managed machines for your pipelines is not a good idea.
+Using on-premises and self-managed machines for your pipelines is not a good idea.
 It often involves long procurement processes.
 You are then responsible for the physical installation and security of these machines.
 They are not easy to replace [when they fail](https://www.slideshare.net/AmazonWebServices/high-availability-websites-part-one/12-Everything_fails_all_the_time).

 Your development team will ask you to have access to multiple machines running a mix of previous, current, and future versions of macOS and Xcode.
 This is often required to continue supporting older versions of your app running on older operating system versions and to test new releases as soon as beta versions of operating systems are available.
 Manually managing these configurations is a no-go over time.